Flash floods destroy crops in Bajaur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KHAR: Flash floods destroyed standing crops in Barkhalose in Mamond tehsil in Bajaur district.
 Talking to reporters, one Asmatullah said that the flash floods destroyed vegetables in Barkhalose which inflicted heavy losses on the local farmers.
-He demanded the government to order the construction of the protection wall to protect the standing crops from flash floods.
-The residents asked the government to compensate the farmers for their losses.
+He demanded the govt to order the construction of the protection wall to protect the standing crops from flash floods.

 KHAR: Flash floods destroyed standing crops in Barkhalose in Mamond tehsil in Bajaur district.
 Talking to reporters, one Asmatullah said that the flash floods destroyed vegetables in Barkhalose which inflicted heavy losses on the local farmers.
-He demanded the government to order the construction of the protection wall to protect the standing crops from flash floods.
-The residents asked the government to compensate the farmers for their losses.
+He demanded the govt to order the construction of the protection wall to protect the standing crops from flash floods.